“Reading makes immigrants of us all. It takes us away from home, but more important, it finds homes for us everywhere.”

 Following my original format, I will be sharing a random quote from each book and if I check off a category from the reading challenge, Modern Mrs. Darcy’s reading challenge, I will share which category it fulfills.

-And since this is a running list for the year, each month will start with the number that follows where the prior month ended.
+Since this is a running list for the year, each month will start with the number that follows where the prior month ended.

 36. Turtles all the way down – John Green